cetz-package/cetz/src/bezier.typ

   return d
 }

-/// Shorten the curve by offsetting s and c1 or e and c2
-/// by distance d.
-If d is positive the curve gets shortened
-/// by moving s and c1 closer to e, if d is negative, e and c2
-/// get moved closer to s.
+/// Shorten the curve by offsetting s and c1 or e and c2 by distance d.
+If d is positive the curve gets shortened by moving s and c1 closer to e, if d is negative, e and c2 get moved closer to s.
 ///
 /// - s  (vector): Curve start
 /// - e  (vector): Curve end
 /// - c1 (vector): Control point 1
 /// - c2 (vector): Control point 2
 /// - d  (float): Distance to shorten by
-/// -> (s, e, c1, c2) Shortened curve
+/// -> bezier
 #let cubic-shorten-linear(s, e, c1, c2, d) = {
   if d == 0 { return (s, e, c1, c2) }